 Nevada’s Ch.
-597, Miscellaneous Trade Regulations and Prohibited Acts Defines automatic dialing equipment, explains when its usage is prohibited and list exceptions to this rule as well as penalties involved when the rules are ignored.
+597, Miscellaneous Trade Regulations and Prohibited Acts Defines automatic dialing equipment, explains when its usage is prohibited and lists exceptions to this rule as well as penalties involved when the rules are ignored.

 New Hampshire’s Ch.
 539-E Telemarketing, Use of Automatic Telephone Dialing Systems and Caller Identification Services Sections E:1-E:6 include definitions of terms, the requirement to register automated calling equipment with the consumer protection and antitrust bureau, dialer disconnect and identification requirements.

-To scroll through these sections change the last number in the url in your browser to match the number of each individual section.
+To scroll through these sections change the last number in the URL in your browser to match the number of each individual section.
 Sections E:7-E:11 Cover telemarketing sales calls regulations and penalties.